 And when you finish off a well spent day with a hot drool worthy meal the day becomes even better.

-This cashew nut chicken was one of the recipes I prepared during my Yangshuo cooking class (along with beer fish, and stir fried eggplant) and was delicious.
-Although I do question the authenticity of this recipe as I have not seen it on too many Chinese menus (as far as I can tell), it still is a recipe worth making.
+This chicken with cashew nuts dish was one of the recipes I prepared during my Yangshuo cooking class (along with beer fish, and stir fried eggplant) and was delicious.
+Although I do question the authenticity of this chicken with cashew nuts recipe as I have not seen it on too many Chinese menus (as far as I can tell), it still is a recipe worth making.

-Authentic Chinese or just a Western friendly recipe, no matter, this dish was delicious and with how quickly you stir fry everything together, it will be ready before you know it.
+Authentic Chinese or just a Western friendly recipe, no matter, this chicken with cashew nuts dish was delicious and with how quickly you stir fry everything together, it will be ready before you know it.

 Serve with rice for a complete meal.